buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/integration-testing-strategy.md

 This will use environment data from Terraform to exercise the live components.

-Sucessfull completion of the test against the Dev environment will be a gate for the code progressing to the prod environment.
+Successful completion of the test against the Dev environment will be a gate for the code progressing to the prod environment.